jonathan-vella/Azure-Hyper-V-Lab/README.md

 ## 📝 General Notes

-> **Important**: Before sharing or using this repository, replace all instances of `YOUR-USERNAME` with your actual GitHub username in the URLs and code.
+> **Important**: Before sharing or using this repository, replace all instances of `jonathan-vella` with your actual GitHub username in the URLs and code.

 - A wide range of VM sizes is pre-configured in the template to avoid deployment errors.
 - The VM uses **Azure Spot Instances** with an eviction policy set to `deallocate`.